-Creation of military schools for the training of commanders among the toilers, chosen by workers! organizations;
+Creation of military school for the training of commanders among the toilers, chosen by workers' organisations;

-Substitution for the standing army, a pooples' militia, indissolubly linked up with factories, mines, farms, etc.
+Substitution for the standing army of a people's militia, indissolubly linked up with factories, mines, farms, etc.

-Imporialist war is the continuation and sharpening of the productory politics of the bourgeoisie.
+Imperialist war is the continuation and sharpening of the predatory politics of the bourgeois.
 The struggle of the proletariat against war is the continuation and sharpening of its class struggle.
 The beginning of war alters the situation and partially the means of struggle between the classes, but not the aim and basic course.

-The imperialist bourgeoisic dominate the world.
+The imperialist bourgeoisie dominates the world.
 In its basic character the approaching war will therefore be an imperialist war.
 The fundamental content of the politics of the international proletariat will consequently be a struggle against imperialism and its war.
-In this struggle the basic principle is: "the chief enemy is in your own country," or "the defeat of your own (imperialist) government is the lesser ovil."
+In this struggle the basic principle is: "the chief enemy is in your own country," or "the defeat of your own (imperialist) government is the lesser evil."